MrVapid/learngit/readme.txt

 Get is a distrbuted version control system.
-Git is free good software.
+Git is free good software under the GPL.